Competence field 1: Competency in one or more scientific disciplines

 - Search, evaluate, and process state-of-the-art scientific and technical information via scientific literature and correctly refer to it.

-- Critically apply common methodologies to solve well-defined and concrete problems regarding environmental issues.
+- Critically apply common physical, chemical, and microbiological methodologies to solve well-defined and concrete problems in experimental food technology.

-- Competent in designing, critically interpreting, reporting, and assessing experiments with regards to environmental technology and applications thereof in broader fields.
+- Competent in designing, critically interpreting, reporting, and assessing experiments with regards to food technology and applications thereof in broader fields.

 - Handle according to principles of academic integrity.